Deploy Plane with Docker Swarm • Commercial Edition

 Prerequisites

-- A Docker Swarm environment set up and ready
+- Before you get started, make sure you have a Docker Swarm environment set up and ready to go.

 Procedure